cassiofreitas/academia_capgemini/README.md

 I would like to thank you for this opportunity.
 I really enjoyed to develop again.
 It will be great to become a better developer.

 Unfortunately, right now, I had to use PHP.
 The last time I develop some code, using Java, was in 2005.

-But, I will refresh my Java programming skills. 🙂
+Anyway, I will refresh my Java programming skills and I am also studying Python, JavaScript, HTML5 and CSS3. 🙂

 You can get more information about me, about my career and about my experience in my Linkedin.